Navigation

 Cucumbers are made up of around 96% water – that’s the highest water content of any food.
 They’re also low in calories, and a source of vitamins and fibre.

-Tip: Add cucumber to your salads, snack on cucumber vegetable sticks with hummus or blend cucumber with mint and lime to make a refreshing drink.
+Tip: Add cucumber to your salads, snack on cucumber vegetable sticks with hummus or blend cucumber with mint, lime and water to make a refreshing drink.

 Water rich foods - cucumber